theianmay/nutricue-ai-site/README.md

 The website comprehensively covers NutriCue AI's capabilities including:

 - **AI-Powered Reminder Creation** with natural language processing
-- **Photo-Based Reminders** using camera integration for supplement identification
+- **Photo-Based Reminders** using OpenAI GPT-4o Vision for image analysis
 - **Smart Scheduling** with recurring patterns (daily, weekly, custom times, intervals)
-- **Offline Mode** with local pattern matching for basic reminder functionality
+- **Offline Mode** with fallback responses when AI services are unavailable
 - **Notification System** with comprehensive scheduling and iOS/Android optimization
 - **Subscription Management** with free tier limits and premium features
-- **Cross-Platform** React Native and Expo implementation
+- **Full-Stack Architecture** with React Native frontend and Node.js backend

 ## Technical Documentation

 The architecture section provides detailed insights into:
-- AI integration with OpenAI services and offline fallback systems
+- AI integration with OpenAI GPT-4o and backend proxy architecture
 - State management with Zustand stores for reminders and AI conversations
-- Local storage with AsyncStorage and SQLite for reminder persistence
+- Local storage with AsyncStorage for reminder persistence
+- Backend API with Node.js, Express.js, and JWT authentication
 - Notification scheduling with platform-specific optimizations
 - Subscription management with RevenueCat integration
-- Testing strategy with Jest and comprehensive test coverage
+- Comprehensive testing strategy with Jest for both frontend and backend

 ## Purpose